-Application Procedures: Applications are available through the financial aid office at Niagara University.
-Students must apply annually for the Federal Pell Grant by filing a FAFSA.
+Application Procedures: The FAFSA is available through the financial aid office at Niagara University or on the Internet at www.fafsa.ed.gov.
+Students must apply annually.

 A multicopy student aid report (SAR) will be sent to the applicant.
 Based on the expected family contribution (EFC), the applicant's award will be determined using the federal payment schedules.
 The amount of the award is credited to the student's account.